-Per Share Total Public offering price Underwriting discounts and commissions Proceeds, before expenses, to us \$ \$ \$ \$ \$ \$ \$
+Per Share Total

+Public offering price ¢

+Underwriting discounts and commissions \$ \$

+Proceeds, before expenses, to us \$ \$

-The underwriters may also purchase up to 3,359,760 shares of our common stock from us at the public offering price, less underwriting discounts and commissions, within 30 days of the date of this prospectus supplement.
+The underwriters may also purchase up to 975,000 shares of our Series A mandatory convertible preferred stock from us at the public offering price, less underwriting discounts and commissions, within 30 days of the date of this prospectus supplement.
 The underwriters may exercise this option only to cover over-allotments, if any.

-The underwriters are offering the shares of our common stock as set forth in "Underwriting."
-Delivery of the shares of our common stock will be made on or about December , 2003.
+The underwriters are offering the shares of our Series A mandatory convertible preferred stock as set forth in "Underwriting."
+Delivery of the shares of Series A mandatory convertible preferred stock will be made on or about December , 2003.

-Citigroup JPMorgan UBS Investment Bank

-Banc of America Securities LLC Barclays Capital HSBC Morgan Stanley

-ING Financial Markets McDonald Investments Inc.

-December , 2003
+Citigroup JPMorgan UBS Investment Bank Banc of America Securities LLC Barclays Capital HSBC Morgan Stanley ING Financial Markets McDonald Investments Inc. December , 2003

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus supplement or the accompanying prospectus.
-This prospectus supplement and the accompanying prospectus do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus supplement and the accompanying prospectus constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
+This prospectus supplement and the accompanying prospectus.
+This prospectus supplement and the accompanying prospectus of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus supplement and the accompanying prospectus constitute an offer to sell or the solicitation of an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
 The information contained in this prospectus supplement and the accompanying prospectus is accurate as of the dates on their respective covers.
-When we deliver this prospectus supplement and the accompanying prospectus or make a sale pursuant to this prospectus supplement and the accompanying prospectus, we are not implying that the information is current as of the date of the delivery or sale.
+When we deliver this prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus or make a sale pursuant to this prospectus supplement and the accompanying prospectus, we are not implying that the information is current as of the delivery or sale.